Try Out Our NEW Disneyland Ticket Calculator!

 Without a doubt, one of the perks of staying at one of the value resorts at Disney World is the budget-friendly room rates, and Disney’s pop culture resort is no exception.
 Averaging around $178 a night for a standard room, Pop Century is one of the cheapest Disney World hotels.

-Below are rough price ranges for what you can expect to pay at Pop Century in 2023 (plan for slightly lower rates in 2022):
+Below are rough price ranges for what you can expect to pay per night at the Disney’s Pop Century Resort:

 • Standard Room: $174 to $367